FLOOR LAMP V

-This year, I have a great pleasure of being a part of the Homo Faber Event 2022 – an international cultural exhibition taking place in Venice, between 10th April – 1st May.
+This year, I’ve had a great pleasure of being a part of the Homo Faber Event 2022 – an international cultural exhibition taking place in Venice, between 10th April – 1st May.

-My lamp Cirvinea – presented as a pendant lamp – is a part of the exhibition, among many other beautiful creations and examples of the highest quality craftsmanship.
+My lamp Cirvinea – presented as a pendant lamp – was a part of the exhibition, among many other beautiful creations and examples of the highest quality craftsmanship.